 Term Definition All-the-way Charge A charge that is applicable to an end user rather than an LDNO.
 An end user in this context is a Supplier/User who has a registered MPAN or MSID and is using the Distribution System to transport energy on behalf of a Customer.
 Balancing and Settlement Code (BSC) The BSC contains the governance arrangements for electricity balancing and settlement in Great Britain.
-An overview document is available from www.elexon.co.uk Common Distribution Charging Methodology (CDCM) The CDCM used for calculating charges to Designated Properties as required by standard licence condition 13A of the electricity distribution licence.
+An overview document is available from www.elexon.co.uk Balancing and Settlement Code Procedure (BSCP) A document of that title, as established or adopted and from time to time modified by the Panel in accordance with The Code, setting out procedures to be complied with (by Parties, Party Agents, BSC Agents, BSCCo, the Panel and others) in, and other matters relating to, the implementation of The Code; Common Distribution Charging Methodology (CDCM) The CDCM used for calculating charges to Designated Properties as required by standard licence condition 13A of the electricity distribution licence.
 Connection Agreement An agreement between an LDNO and a Customer which provides that the customer has the right for its connected installation to be and remain directly or indirectly connected to that LDNO's Distribution System.
-Central Volume Allocation (CVA) AS defined in the BSC Customer A person to whom a User proposes to supply, or for the time being supplies, electricity through an exit point, or from who, a User or any relevant exempt supplier, is entitled to recover charges, compensation or an account of profits in respect of electricity supplied through an exit point; or A person from whom a User purchases, or proposes to purchase, electricity, at an entry point (who may from time to time be supplied with electricity as a Customer of that User (or another electricity supplier) through an exit point).
-Designated EHV Properties As defined in standard condition 13B of the electricity distribution licence.
+Central Volume Allocation (CVA) As defined in the BSC Customer A person to whom a User proposes to supply, or for the time being supplies, electricity through an exit point, or from who, a User or any relevant exempt supplier, is entitled to recover charges, compensation or an account of profits in respect of electricity supplied through an exit point; or A person from whom a User purchases, or proposes to purchase, electricity, at an entry point (who may from time to time be supplied with electricity as a Customer of that User (or another electricity supplier) through an exit point).
+Data Transfer Catalogue (DTC) As defined in the MRA Designated Properties EHV As defined in standard condition 13B of the electricity distribution licence.
 Designated Properties As defined in standard condition 13A of the electricity distribution licence.
 Distribution Connection and Use of System Agreement (DCUSA) The DCUSA is a multi-party contract between the licensed electricity distributors, suppliers, generators and Offshore Transmission Owners of Great Britain.
 It is a requirement that all electricity distributors and suppliers become parties to DCUSA.

-Term Defir nition

-the N IPAN, to identify your can be used, with reference to LDNO.
-The charges for other ound on their website.
+These are unique IDs that can be used, with reference to the MPAN, to identify your LDNO.
+The charges for other network operators can be found on their website.

 ID Distribution Service Area Company

 10 East of England UK Power Networks

 11 East Midlands Western Power Distribution

 12 London UK Power Networks

 13 Merseyside and North Wales Scottish Power

 14 Midlands Western Power Distribution

 15 Northern Northern Powergrid

 16 North Western Electricity North West

 17 Scottish Hydro Electric (and embedded networks in other areas) Scottish Hydro Electric Power Distribution plc

 18 South Scotland Scottish Power

-Distributor IDs 19 South East England UK Power Networks
+19 South East England UK Power Networks

 20 Southern Electric (and embedded networks in other areas) Southern Electric Power Distribution plc

 21 South Wales Western Power Distribution

 22 South Western Western Power Distribution

 23 Yorkshire Northern Powergrid

 24 All Independent Power Networks

 25 All ESP Electricity

 26 All Energetics Electricity Ltd

 27 All The Electricity Network Company Ltd

 29 All Harlaxton Energy Networks

-30 All Leep Electricity Networks Ltd
+30 All Peel Electricity Networks Ltd

 31 All UK Power Distribution Ltd

-32 All Utility Distribution Networks Limited
+32 All Energy Assets Networks Limited

-33 All G2 Energy IDNO Limited

-34 All Murphy Power Distribution Limited